eduardosoliv/miscellaneous/benchmarks/handler-socket.md

 The value of qps (querys per second) is so high because data fit in innodb buffer pool, so is CPU bounded instead of IO bounded.

-So i runned some benchmarks, because I wanted to test in a more common environment: not all data don't fit on memory, indexes fit on memory.
+So i runned some benchmarks, because I wanted to test in a more common environment: not all data fit on memory just indexes fit on memory.

 Environment
 ------------